kannibalox/rtorrent-docs/docs/include-cmd-ui.rst

         "blue", "magenta", "cyan", "gray", and "white".

-        You can use those names for both text and background color, in the form "«fg» on «bg»", and you can add "bright" in front of a color to select a more luminous version.
+        You can use those names for both text and background color, in the form "‹fg› on ‹bg›", and you can add "bright" in front of a color to select a more luminous version.
 If you don't specify a color, the default of your terminal is used.